Deva (Hinduism): Samhitas and Brahmanas

 Some devas represent the forces of nature and some represent moral values (such as the Adityas, Varuna, and Mitra), each symbolizing the epitome of a specialized knowledge, creative energy, exalted and magical powers (Siddhis).
 The most referred to Devas in the Rig Veda are Indra, Agni (fire) and Soma, with "fire deity" called the friend of all humanity, it and Soma being the two celebrated in a yajna fire ritual that marks major Hindu ceremonies.
-Savitr, Vishnu, Rudra (later given the exclusive epithet of Shiva), and Prajapati (later Brahma) are gods and hence Devas.
+Savitr, Vishnu, Rudra, and Prajapati (later Brahma) are gods and hence Devas.
 Parvati (power and love) and Durga (victory) are some Devis or goddesses.
 Many of the deities taken together are worshiped as the Vishvedevas.